William Nicol Burns: Life and family

-In May 1795, Burns wrote to George Thomson and explained why he had called his son after the Edinburgh schoolmaster William Nicol because : "from that propensity to witty wickedness and manfu' mischief, which even at twa days auld I foresaw would form the striking feature of his disposition."
-Thomson had commissioned the artist David Allan to produce some illustrations for the "Select Collection" and had featured Robert in "The Cotter's Saturday Night", much to his delight.
-Burns commented that he was inspired by the rascally figure of a little boy in the painting, chasing a cat's Tail "..the most striking likeness of an ill-deedie, damn'd, wee, rumble-garie hurchin of mine."
+In May 1795, Burns wrote to George Thomson and explained why he had called his son after the Edinburgh schoolmaster William Nicol, "from that propensity to witty wickedness and manfu' mischief, which even at twa days auld I foresaw would form the striking feature of his disposition."
+Thomson had commissioned the artist David Allan to produce some illustrations for his Select Collection of Original Scottish Airs for the Voice, and had featured Robert in "The Cotter's Saturday Night", much to his delight.
+Burns commented that he was inspired by the rascally figure of a little boy in the painting, chasing a cat's tail: "the most striking likeness of an ill-deedie, damn'd, wee, rumble-garie hurchin of mine".